Workers’ Compensation Attorneys Serving New Jersey

 Injuries can happen at any type of workplace.
-Work accidents affect construction workers, firefighters, warehouse employees, drivers, teachers, office workers and factory workers.
-They are left in pain and unable to work.
-This results in less income coming in, just as their medical bills are going up.
+Work accidents affect every type of worker; construction workers, firefighters, warehouse employees, drivers, teachers, office workers and factory workers.
+Injured workers are often left in pain and unable to work.
+This results in less income coming in, just as their medical bills are going up if they fail to pursue workers’ compensation benefits.
 It’s a difficult time for workers and their families.

 Our workers’ compensation attorneys help injured workers fight back.
 We investigate your workplace accident to get the facts about what happened.
-We document your injuries and your medical treatment.
+We document your injuries and your medical treatment – every procedure, every follow-up visit, we get the records from the insurance company to get you the treatment real doctors think you need.
 If your claim for benefits is denied, we help you navigate the appeals process and present strong cases on your behalf.